brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 GenAI tools.
 Just in the last few months alone, I've used ChatGPT and Claude to research solar panels, plan a trip to Norway, make changes to my diet, pick out new shoes for running, pick out new speakers for my living room, and dozens of other questions.
 Just a year ago, the vast majority of these questions would've brought me to Reddit.
-Nowadays, virtually none of them do—even though I suspect many of the responses I get from GenAI are based on Reddit content.
-It's the snake eating its own tail.
+Nowadays, virtually none of them do, even though I suspect many of the responses I get from GenAI are based on Reddit content.

 ## Example #2: open source